fubuki-fanclub/node-ngx/readme.md

 # node-ngx

-Nginx image with NodeJS and npm preinstalled.
+Nginx image with NodeJS, typescript and npm preinstalled.